Here are some of the common new home buying myths and misconceptions that should be considered.

 While custom homes can be expensive, they don’t always have to break the bank.
 Costs vary widely based on design choices, materials, and location.
 With proper planning and budgeting, custom homes can be built to suit a range of financial situations.
 In addition, a new home comes with brand new materials, appliances, HVAC equipment and major systems, which may not need to be repaired or replaced for a long time.
 This saves the buyer from additional costs in the short term.
 Additionally, new homes most often now have energy-efficient features, which can lower utility costs over time.

 Some customers believe once they hire a builder, they can step back entirely; however, it is important for customers to stay engaged, ask questions, and be part of the decision-making process to ensure their expectations are met.

 3. It Is Harder To Finance A New Home

 This is common misconception.
 A new home may actually be easier to finance than an older home.
 Builder upgrades and incentives and the lower risk associated with buying a newly constructed home, can make the process less challenging and faster.
 Experienced builders often have strong relationships with lenders or subsidiaries whose primary focus is to help borrowers find creative lending options.

 4. New Homes Are Of Poorer Quality Than Older Homes

-This is false.
-New homes are subject to the latest building codes which tend to have become more tighter over the years .
-These tigher codes have resulted in better energy efficiency, safety and structural integrity, better accessibility, better equiped to resist fire, lower impact on the, and better health and indoor air quality.
+New homes are subject to the latest building codes which have become tighter over the years.
+These tighter codes have resulted in better energy efficiency, safety and structural integrity, better equipped to resist fire, and better health and indoor air quality.